sourcebroker/deployer-loader/README.rst

 1. Register your project vendor classes to be used in deploy.php.
 Read "Include class loader" for more info why you should not include your project vendor/autoload.php in deploy.php.
-2. Load single tasks.
+2. Load single task/setting file.
-3. Load multiple tasks from folders.
+3. Load multiple tasks/settings files from folders.

 Installation
 ------------